Ethics and regulatory capacities

 - Quality of the proposed coordination and/or support measures.

-- The expected impacts listed in the work plan under the relevant topic
+- The extent to which the outputs of the proposed work would contribute, at the European, African and/or international level, to each of the expected impacts listed in the work plan under the relevant topic.

-- Likelihood to result in major advances for the field
+- Likelihood to result in major advances in the field with a potential benefit of the research to the affected populations.

-The indicative call budget is 1.5 million EUR.
+- The call budget is EUR 2.5 million.

 - The application must be submitted online via EDCTPgrants